Looking for the best keyboard for your Mac? Here are the crème de la crème!

 The K380 connects via Bluetooth, and though it doesn't recharge itself and requires two AAA batteries, it has an outstanding battery life of two years — yes, you read that correctly!
 Once you pop in two good AAA batteries, the K380 will last you around two years on just those two batteries.
 It can connect with up to three devices, and switching between them is super easy.
 And the keyboard can detect when it's not being used so it automatically goes to standby mode, or you can turn it off completely with the power button.

 And while most low profile, laptop-style keys are flat, the K380 keys are circular with a slight groove in them.
 This makes it super comfortable to type on and fairly ergonomic for your fingers.
+It also comes in a nice handful of colors and designs, so you can pick whichever one suits your setup the best.

+Best versatile budget keyboard: Logitech K380 Multi-Device Bluetooth Keyboard with Flow Cross-Computer Control

-The K380 has an outstanding battery life of two years.
-It's also compact, lightweight, comfortable, and connects with three devices.
+The K380 has two year battery life.
+It's also compact, lightweight, comfortable, connects with three devices, and comes in different colors.

 Glorious GMMK